moveit/moveit_pr2/pr2_moveit_tutorials/planning/src/doc/perception_configuration.rst

 The general parameters are:
  * *sensor_plugin*: The name of the plugin that we are using.

-Parameters specific to the Point cloud updater are:
+Parameters specific to the Depth Map updater are:
  * *image_topic*: This specifies the topic to listen on for a depth image.
  * *queue_size*: he number of images to queue up
  * *near_clipping_plane_distance*: